wso2/docs-updates/en/docs/updates/advance-continuous-update.md

         ./update.sh -p apim
-** This is also graphically illustrated in the below diagram - step one

 <br>

 6. After all the conflicts are resolved (Without producing warning or errors) in your current environment, updates are properly installed in the aforementioned environment.<br>